 Perform material tests and analyses certified by an approved laboratory to demonstrate that materials are in conformity with the specifications.

 These tests and analyses must be performed and certified at the Contractor's expense.
-Perform tests, inspections, and verifications conforming to the requirements of the particular sections of these specifications for the respective items of work unless otherwise specified or authorized.
+Perform tests, inspections, and verifications conforming to the requirements of the sections of these specifications for the respective items of work unless otherwise specified or authorized.
 Conduct tests in the presence of the Contracting Officer if so required.
 Furnish specimens and samples for additional independent tests and analyses upon request by the Contracting Officer.
 Properly label specimens and samples and prepare for shipment.
 Submit certified test reports for materials with all materials delivered to the site.

 Nondestructive Testing